SmartControllerJS/Coin-Chaser/Documentation/timelog.md

 ## Week 17

 ### 10 Jan 2022
-* *3 hours* Re-worked wireframes for game.
+* *4 hours* Re-worked wireframes for game.
 Added assets from asset bundles I bought previously, and fixed some rules.

 ### 13 Jan 2022
 * *6.5 hours* Continuing to fix horizontal movement issue.
 Still no real success but could try the setInterval JavaScript function to help with this tomorrow
 * *1 hour* Pushed changes to GitHub

+### 14 Jan 2022
+* *1.5 hours* Weekly meeting with supervisor and peers.
+Discussed movement issue and progress, with possible solution to issue

+## Week 18

+### 17 Jan 2022
+* *7 hours* Continuing to fix horizontal movement issue. setInterval results in the same issue, even when holding the html button for movement down.
+Condition for movement must be being set false somewhere in the player code.

+### 19 Jan 2022
+* *2 hours* Made player movement smoother by using velocity component of the rigid body player.
+* *3 hours* Example dissertation reading

+### 21 Jan 2022
+* *1.5 hours* Weekly meeting with supervisor and peers.
+Discussed possible game prototype by next week.

+## Week 19

+### 24 Jan 2022
+* *2 hours* Fixed horizontal movement of left html button, now transitions and sets conditions as expected.
+Problem was a seemingly unused method in the player object

+### 27 Jan 2022
+* **